woocommerce/homepage-control/readme.txt

 = 2.0.1 =
 * 2015-06-01
-* Fixed a small issue that caused a PHP notice when a component is removed (props valendesigns).
+* Make sure only components that actually exist are outputted to the customizer control (props valendesigns).

 = 2.0.0 =
 * 2015-04-28